tamunoWoks/SQL_notes/SQL.md

 **NOTE:**
 All database elements created via SQL schema statements are stored in a special set of tables called the **data dictionary**.
 This “data about the database” is known collectively as ***metadata***.

+### SQL: A Nonprocedural Language
+A procedural language defines both the desired results and the mechanism, or process, by which the results are generated. **Nonprocedural languages** also define the desired results, but the process by which the results are generated is left to an external agent.